W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 ::: details Expanded
 I do not attack your ego.
 ²I do work with your higher mind, the home of the Holy Spirit, whether you are asleep or awake, just as your ego does [work] with your lower mind, which [mind] is its [your ego’s] home.
-³I am your vigilance in this [working with your mind], because you are too confused to recognise your own hope.
+³I am your vigilance in this [working with your mind], because you are too confused to recognize your own hope.
 ⁴I am not mistaken.
 ⁵Your mind will elect to join with mine [my mind], and together we are invincible.
 ⁶You and your brother will yet come together in my name, and your sanity will be restored.